Karnup District Structure Plan

 11. Referral of District Structure Plan to WAPC, seeking approval

-The initial stages of the project, comprising points 1-3 above, are expected to be completed in late 2023.
+The initial stages of the project, comprising points 1-3 have been completed.

 Overall, the District Structure Plan is expected to take around three years to complete.